deployEMDS/technical-documentation/tests/participant_onboarding/evaluation/proof_of_identity/test_1_2_2_1/result_edc_vc.md

 - The test uses the EDC MVD commit [84f3c5f7] (https://github.com/eclipse-edc/MinimumViableDataspace/commit/84f3c5f70b4eea94de7ebee83da377e62fc759fd)

 #### Tested quality metric and method
-The test quality is based on the metric defined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx)
-For current phase (phase 1), the test focus on the Functional suitability quality metric

-#### Comparative criteria (checklists, ...)
-[TODO] Describe the comparative criteria used for the test / assessment.
-If possible, align with the criteria used for the same test in the other stack(s).
+The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
+In Phase 1, the focus is on the Functional Suitability metric.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

 #### Expected output
 **The expected output of this test is to evaluate the level of customization required to use European/National identity provider as issuer for verifiable credentials.**